-Microsoft Intune is Microsoft’s MDM solution.
 Secureframe integrates with Microsoft Intune and pulls in device and app information for Windows and Mac devices.
-We continuously monitor the configuration of these devices through our tests.
+Linux, Android, iOS, and iPadOS devices are not supported for compliance check evaluation at this time.

 Connecting the integration